heksaani/InnuendoCliCpouta/README.md

 Things to remember before launching workflows:

-- You have downloaded samples before lauching workflows
+- You have downloaded samples to dedicated directory (/mnt/innuendo2_testing/rawdata/your-user-name/incoming) before lauching workflows
-- You have edited input template file with correct username/pipeline name/samples etc
+- You have edited input template file for workflow launching script with correct username/pipeline name/samples etc

 **Usage:**